noeldevelops/thirdhandcollab/content/work/hugstrucks.md

 img: "../img/screenshots/hugstrucksscreenshot.jpg"
 sitelink: "http://hugstrucksandponies.com"
 ---
-A small local business that needed a website that would let potential clients know how to get in touch.
-Oh, and the deadline was ASAP.
-We set their site up in WordPress CMS for easy updating and quick turnaround, and made sure links to contact info were easy-access and abundant.
+This small business needed a website ASAP.
+We built their site in WordPress for easy updating and quick turnaround, and made sure links to contact info were easy-access and abundant.<!--more-->